upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

 should they have read this tutorial.

 ## Background
-[I had first began planning this tutorial back in late March][gdtut] in a Google Doc, where I planned to release video tutorials on YouTube.
+[I had first began planning this tutorial back in late March of 2023][gdtut] in a Google Doc, where I planned to release video tutorials on YouTube.
 Eventually though, I had forgotten about the plan and went about my life.

-Suddenly though, in Mid-June, I remembered about the tutorials.
+Suddenly though, in Mid-June that year, I remembered about the tutorials.
 [I decided to actually try to create it][wikitut]^([archive])^ when I was making a CYOA wiki on Miraheze, before Miraheze said they were going to shut down.
 They didn't end up shutting down, of course, but I quickly realized I